vaginessa/savertuner/README.md

 # Disclaimers
 Note that this app requires the WRITE_SECURE_SETTINGS permission that can be granted with EITHER a PC using ADB or root.
 Root is NOT required for this app, it is optional.
 Android 8.0+ is supported, with more features enabled on Android 10+.

 Uninstalling the app will not reset the battery saver configuration.
-You must click the Reset button to undo all changes made by Buoy.
+You must set the Default profile to undo all changes before uninstalling.

 # Credit